Yogesh-K-Matkar/react_concept_react_app/README.md

         < img src="url"/ >

-6. Working/Processing on Objects

-    6.1.
-Destructuring Object Properties:-

-    Destructuring is a way to extract properties from an object and assign them to variables.

-    It allows you to unpack values from arrays or properties from objects into distinct variables.

-    e.g.

-        const obj={id:1,name:"a",age:25};

-        const {id,name,age}=obj;

-        console.log(id);   //1
-        console.log(name); //a
-        console.log(age);  //25

-    ***

-    6.2.
-Spread Operator expand collection, array & object.

-    6.2.1 Collection or Array(Merge Element of same type in below case array1 & array2 is type array):-

-    e.g.

-        var array1=["a","b","c"];
-        var array2=["x","y","z"];

-        var mergearray1=[...array1,"x"];
-        var mergearray12=[...array1,...array2];

-        console.log(mergearray1);           //["a","b","c","x"]
-        console.log(mergearray12);          //["a","b","c","x","y","z"]

-    6.2.2 Object(Update Object Property):-

-    e.g.

-        const obj={id:1,name:"a"};
-        const obj1={...obj,id:2,name:"b"};

-        console.log(obj1)  // {id:2,name:"b"}   //Expand object properties to update value of required property

-7. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.
+6. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

-8. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.
+7. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.

-9. Types of Component:- 2 Types of Component Declaration
+8. Types of Component:- 2 Types of Component Declaration

-    9.1.
+    8.1.
 Class Component:- ES6 classes extending React.Component.
 Uses render method and state.Legacy projects only.

     ![Lifecycle](public/images/ComponentLifecycle.png)

          Lifecycle:- Three main phases:

-         9.1.1 Mounting Phase
+         8.1.1 Mounting Phase

                 This phase occurs when a component is first created and inserted into the DOM.
 It involves initial setup and rendering.